-For a free legal consultation with a motorcycle accidents lawyer serving Naples, call (800) 747-3733
+For a free legal consultation with a motorcycle accidents lawyer serving Naples, 800-747-3733

 To win compensation after a motorcycle accident, we have to prove that another party was at least partially at fault.
 The at-fault party does not have to be a motorist.
-In some cases, the manufacturer of your motorcycle or of one of its parts bears liability.
-In other cases, a flaw in the road design, such as a large pothole or malfunctioning traffic control device, contributes to an accident.
+In some cases, the manufacturer of your motorcycle or one of its parts may bear liability.
+In other cases, a flaw in the road design, such as a large pothole or malfunctioning traffic control device, may contribute to an accident.

 Our job as your representation is to gather all the available evidence, examine it, and determine where the fault lies.
 Then, we can take the necessary steps to pursue the responsible party or parties for damages.
 There are several parties we may turn to for compensation for your injuries.

 If you collide with another motorist while on your motorcycle, we examine the details of the collision and determine the extent of fault the other motorist bears.
 If the motorist was doing any of the following, chances are, they are either partially or fully liable for the collision:

 - Driving while distracted, such as texting or accepting a phone call while driving

 - Reckless driving